espressif/esp-mdf/examples/development_kit/button/README.md

 ### 4. USB Connection

-* If you plug a Mini USB into ESP32-MeshKit-Button and press a button, the device enters **ESP-MESH mode**.
+* If you plug a Mini USB into ESP32-MeshKit-Button and press a button, the device enters **ESP-WIFI-MESH mode**.
 You can associate, upgrade and control the device, as well as implement its network configuration.

 * If ESP32-MeshKit-Button is not plugged-in and uses the battery for power supply, the device enters **ESP-NOW mode**.
 In this case, the ESP32 chip keeps the power supply cut off and restarts only when a button is pressed.
 Once the chip finishes sending the control command, it immediately cuts off the power again.